 Global Fellow, Woodrow Wilson International Center for Scholars

-Farahnaz Ispahani is the author of the recently released book (Harper-Collins, India) Purifying The Land of The Pure: Pakistan's Religious Minorities.
+Farahnaz Ispahani is a Global Fellow at the Woodrow Wilson Center for International Scholars in Washington, DC, and author of the book Purifying The Land of The Pure: Pakistan's Religious Minorities (Oxford University Press, 2017, and Harper-Collins, India).

 A Pakistani politician, Ispahani served as a Member of Parliament and Media Advisor to the President of Pakistan from 2008-2012.
 She returned to Pakistan with Former Prime Minister Benazir Bhutto in 2007 after opposing the Musharraf dictatorship in the preceding years.
 In Parliament she focused on the issues of terrorism, human rights, gender based violence, minority rights and US-Pakistan relations.
 The most notable pieces of legislation enacted with her active support include those relating to Women’s Harassment in the Workplace and Acid Crimes and Control, which made disfiguring of women by throwing acid at them a major crime.
 She was also a member of the Women’s caucus in the 13th National Assembly.
 The caucus, which straddled political divides, was instrumental in introducing more legislation on women’s issues than has ever been done before during a single parliamentary term.